karnadii/sharp_memory_display_breakout/README.md

 This is the original design.
 It is designed with the pinout of a 128x32 OLED display in mind, making it a potential replacement for common displays used in mechanical keyboards.

-### 2. nice!view™ Compatible Versions
+### 2. nice!view Compatible Versions

-To support the growing ecosystem around the [nice!view™](https://nicekeyboards.com/nice-view), compatible versions of this breakout are available.
-These are intended as a DIY alternative if the nice!view™ is out of stock.
+To support the growing ecosystem around the [nice!view](https://nicekeyboards.com/nice-view), compatible versions of this breakout are available.
+These are intended as a DIY alternative if the nice!view is out of stock.
 They use the same pinout and should work with the same ZMK configurations.

 - **[niceview-compat](https://github.com/karnadii/sharp_memory_display_breakout/tree/niceview-compat)**: Pin-compatible with mounting holes.
   ![](https://user-images.githubusercontent.com/18657277/194873657-1129d21d-75bb-4b89-be37-b34f9244c195.png)